sarah-ceo/Steganography/README.md

 # Steganography
 This is a school project: a C++ program that can hide an image inside another image (steganography), using OpenCV.

-This code implements the technique described in the following article: "".
+This code implements the technique described in the following article: "Dasgupta, K., Mandal, J.K. and Dutta, P., 2012.
+Hash based least significant bit technique for video steganography (HLSB).
+International Journal of Security, Privacy and Trust Management (IJSPTM), 1(2), pp.1-11."

 The encoding part is run first, showing the two original images (data/lena.png and data/opencv.jpg), and then the encoded image.
 The latter is saved under encoded_image.png in the current folder.